petebachant/petebachant.github.io/_posts/2025-02-28-continuous-reproducibility.markdown

 need to check that number
 any time a dependency has changed.

+## The biggest mindset shift

+Monorepo.
+Don't allow complexity to explode by letting your project turn into many projects.

 ## The interactive/batch dance

 Interactivity is the enemy of reproducibility.